Skip to content

 Calibrating a node's audio

 1. Audio device — choose the room's mic/speaker from the list the node reported (no need to run kenzy-devices on the box).
-Because the device is a hardware key, the wizard saves it, restarts the node, and waits for it to reconnect before continuing — so the next steps measure the right device.
+Because the device is a hardware key, the wizard saves it, restarts the node, and waits for it to reconnect before continuing.
 (Click Keep current to skip if the device is already right.)

 Headless calibration (no dashboard)

-On a node with no dashboard, run the same measurement locally:
+On a node with no server flow available, run the measurement locally:

 kenzy-node --calibrate

-It walks through the two phases and prints the suggested thresholds.
-Because node config is server-owned (pulled on connect), the values aren't written locally — apply them on the server, either from the dashboard's Calibration panel or by adding them to configs/nodes/<node_id>.yaml (this node) or node_defaults in server.yaml (all nodes).
+It walks through the same two phases (quiet, then speak) with the same voice-anchored math and prints the suggested thresholds — no echo check, since that needs the server-driven playback path.
+Because node config is server-owned (pulled on connect), the values aren't written locally — apply them on the server, either from the dashboard or by adding them to configs/nodes/<node_id>.yaml (this node) or node_defaults in server.yaml (all nodes).

 Configuring backend services